Why just counting calories isn’t enough

 Let’s just throw it out there.
 A big reason why people workout is to look different.
 Sure, there are a ton of health benefits that come with being active, but oftentimes, it’s the aesthetic benefits of more toned arms or a more shapely caboose that keep us motivated.

-And a big part of looking “better” (we think you already look great, by the way) is often linked to wanting to lose weight.
+And a big part of looking “better” (we think you already look great, by the way) is often linked to wanting to lose weight and have more muscle tone.
 Losing weight is one of the most heavily cited reasons for starting a fitness regime, and really in principle, it doesn’t sound super hard: just burn more calories than you consume.

 It may be math, but it’s simple math.
 You ate 1,500 calories today?
 You’ll just need to burn more than that to start losing weight.